 Infectious hepatitis infects through contaminated food and water.
 Vaccination consists of two injections about 12 months apart, which protects for up to 25 years.
 The first vaccination protects for 12 months.
 The hepatitis A vaccine can be combined with the vaccine against hepatitis B .

 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 We've got Answers.
 Ask Phil

 Erin Croatia is a pretty safe destination for women solo travellers.
 Like Orsat said, use the usual common sense precautions.
-WorldNomads.com has some specif... read more »almost 2 years ago
+WorldNomads.com has some specif... read more »over 2 years ago

 Croatian water is among the safest in the world.
 They also make some pretty popular bottled ater too.
 Despite this, it doesn't mean you are 100% guaranteed n... read more »over 2 years ago